newmanne/SATFC/simulator/README.md

 ##### Setting the Value Model

 To run a simulation using the BD model, use the flag `-POP-VALUES true`.
-Note that unfortunately we are unable provide the data we used to run the MCS model.
+Note that unfortunately we are unable provide the parameters that we used to run the MCS model as these were provided to us by the authors directly.
 The seed controlling the value profiles is set by the `-VALUES-SEED <number>` parameter.

+#### Handling Impairments

+To handle impairments as described in the paper, use `-RAISE-CLOCK-TO-FULL-PARTICIPATION true -LOCK-VHF-UNTIL-BASE true`.

 ##### Setting the Clearing Target